apupier/bonita-development-environment/README.md

 A repository containing work to Setup the whole development environment of Bonita using the Oomph installer

+Prerequisites:
+- For Engine, none
+- For Web, access to Engine artefacts
+- For Studio:
+    - access to Engine and Web artefacts
+    - access to a specific update site for Target Platform

 1 - Download Oomph installer: https://wiki.eclipse.org/Eclipse_Oomph_Installer

 2 - Download the BonitaBPM.setup file in this project